berkerol/guess-the-average/index.md

 # Guess the Average

 Try to calculate the average of the appearing numbers.
-Written in [ES6](https://www.ecma-international.org/ecma-262/6.0/).

 [![button](play.png)](gta.html)